-MAROON-X: A radial velocity spectrograph to identify habitable worldsStatus: (07/10/2015) Contract signed with KiwiStar Optics for the core spectrograph in June.
-Final design review scheduled for August.
-The spectrograph is expected to be delivered to Chicago in March 2016.
+MAROON-X: A radial velocity spectrograph to identify habitable worldsStatus: (02/12/2016) Contract signed with KiwiStar Optics for the core spectrograph in June 2015.
+Final design review held in August 2015.
+The spectrograph is expected to be delivered to Chicago in August 2016.
 Lab environmental control chamber stabilized to 10mK completed.
-Currently prototyping and testing key components like the pupil slicer, wavelength calibrator, and fiber scrambler.
+Currently prototyping and testing key components like the pupil slicer, wavelength calibrator, and optical fibers.

 See the MAROON-X poster presented by our team at the Extreme Precision Radial Velocities Workshop.